A world where roads are safer for all people

 Misty enables alignment between Houston's private sector road initiatives and local government programs and manages local community initiatives like Houston's Gulfton community road safety project.
 She also oversees TSR's Vision Zero commitment in Houston.

-Previously, Misty served as VP of Corporate Affairs for Silver Eagle Distributors, L.P., and has a wealth of experience in reputation management and brand strategy for companies in public, private and nonprofit sectors.
-A strategic thou leader with a BA in Journalism from University of Central Oklahoma, Misty has also served on the boards of various community initiatives and organizations such as: YMCA International Services, Center for Houston's Future and Anheuser-Busch's CSR Panel.
+Previously, Misty served as VP of Corp Affairs for Silver Eagle Distributors and has a wealth of experience in brand strategy for public, private and nonprofit companies.
+She holds a BA in Journalism from University of Central Oklahoma, and has served on the boards of various community initiatives and organizations such as: YMCA International Services, Center for Houston's Future and Anheuser-Busch's CSR Panel.